jonkelleyatrackspace/ops_api/README.md

 # opsAPI

-Expose the routes directory as simple extensible automation scripts

-Use the apache htpasswd utility to create your htpasswd files.
+Expose directory routes with a simple Python SDK and API Use the apache htpasswd utility to create your htpasswd files.

 ## Quick dev environment